Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Parabolic local systems

-on $\cH$, under the constraint $\|(D^+_h)^*\psi_h\|_{L^p_\delta}\leq B$.
-The heart of the proof consists in proving that non convergence of a minimizing sequence would imply the existence of a reduction of $E$ to a parabolic subgroup $P$, appearing with an antidominant character, which would contradict stability.
+The heart of the proof of Theorem \ref{th:filt-local-syst} consists in proving that non convergence of a minimizing sequence would imply the existence of a reduction of $E$ to a parabolic subgroup $P$, appearing with an antidominant character, which would contradict stability, and this is done exactly as in the Higgs bundle case, except that the $L^{1,2}$ holomorphic subbundles are replaced by $L^{1,2}$ parallel subbundles, so no subtle regularity theory is needed here.

 The harmonic metric $h$ induces a $G$-Higgs bundle $(E,\varphi)$, where the $\dbar$-operator of $E$ is $(D^+)^{0,1}$ and the Higgs field $\varphi=\psi_h^{1,0}$.
 A priori, this defines $(E,\varphi)$ only in the interior of $X$, and we have to extend it over the points $x_i$.
 Fortunately, because of the good control (\ref{eq:26}) on the solution, this can be done relatively easily.
 Because $h\in \cH^\infty$, we have, in an orthonormal trivialization $\be$,